EryiXie/PlaneRecNet/README.md

 ## Changing Logs
 22th.
 Oct.
 2021: Initial update, some trained models and data annotation will be uploaded very soon.
 29th.
 Oct.
 2021: Upload ResNet-50 based model.
+3rd.
+Nov.
+2021: Nice to know that "prn" or "PRN" is a forbiden name in Windows.
+4th.
+Nov.
+2021: For inference, input image will be resized to max(H, W) == cfg.max_size, and reserve the aspect ratio.
+Update enviroment.yml, so that newest GPU can run it as well.
 # Installation
 ## Install environment:
 - Clone this repository and enter it: